 The officers involved in the pushback wore a mix of green (in line with the special police) and blue (in line with the border guards) uniforms.
 There were eight officers in green and 10 to 18 in blue uniforms, these would come and go and come and go, the respondent said.

 After they stopped the group, the officers in blue ordered them to remove their valuables and turn them over (phones and money).
-They searched people, and when they found something that had not been turned over, they struck that person with their weapon.
+They searched people, and when they found something that had not been turned over, the respondent described, they struck that person with their weapon.
 They also took everyone’s coats.
 At this time it was cold and snowing.

 The group was then put in what was described as a small car, so they had to lie like corpses.
 The respondent described that it was difficult to breathe because of a lack of air.
 They were driven to the border at Bihac and pushed back there.